Willamette University College of Law: Law journals

-Willamette University College of Law also produces the Willamette Lawyer and Willamette Law Online.
+Willamette University School of Law also produces the Willamette Lawyer and Willamette Law Online.
 The Willamette Lawyer is the school's alumni magazine, published once annually in the fall.
 Willamette Law Online is a subscription service produced primarily by students that provides case summaries free to legal professionals in the Pacific Northwest.

 Facilities

-Willamette's College of Law is primarily housed in the Truman Wesley Collins Legal Center (Collins Legal Center).
+Willamette's School of Law is primarily housed in the Truman Wesley Collins Legal Center (Collins Legal Center).

 Oregon Civic Justice Center

 Opened in 2008, the Oregon Civic Justice Center is one block north of the Collins Legal Center.
 Built within Salem's 1912 Carnegie library building, the school remodeled the structure at a cost of $4 million.
 The building is home to the Willamette Law Review; Willamette's Center for Democracy, Religion and Law; the Center for Dispute Resolution; the law school's Clinical Program; and the Center for Law and Government.
 These programs were chosen due to their community outreach programs, as the school plans to create a community atmosphere between students, faculty, and the general community.